LedererLab/fMRI/README.md

 This repository provides the data and an implementation of the algorithms described in the paper
-*Integrating Additional Knowledge Into the Estimation of Graphical Models for Brain Connectivity Networks* by Yunqi Bu and Johannes Lederer.
+*Integrating Additional Knowledge Into the Estimation of Graphical Models* by Yunqi Bu and Johannes Lederer.

 ## Usage